 And he wasted no time picking up from where he left off in 2017.
 He guided Churchill to victory in the QIPCO 2000 Guineas; was second on Rhododendron in the 1000 Guineas; won the Yorkshire Cup on Dartmouth; landed the Investec Coronation Cup on Highland Reel, then was second again in the Investec Oaks (Rhododendron) and Investec Derby (Cliffs Of Moher).

 At Royal Ascot, he gained three more Series wins aboard Highland Reel (Prince of Wales’s Stakes), Caravaggio (Commonwealth Cup) and Winter (Coronation Stakes).
-Then he made all on Roly Poly (Tatersalls Falmouth Stakes) at Newmarket.
+Then he won the Nassau Stakes on Winter and made all on Roly Poly (Tattersalls Falmouth Stakes and the Kingdom of Bahrain Sun Chariot Stakes) at Newmarket.

 Champion apprentice jockey in 2003, Moore has been champion jockey in 2006, 2008 and 2009, but he has often said that his not driven by the title race – preferring to focus on the showpiece races.

 Nevertheless, he would probably have more than three titles to his name but for injuries.
 He missed most of 2007 with a broken arm and also hampered by injury in 2010, 2011 (as a result of a terrible fall at Goodwood), 2012 and 2015.

 The only British classics to have eluded him has been the St Leger.
 Abroad, his biggest triumphs have included the the Prix de l’Arc de Triomphe, Melbourne Cup, Japan Cup, Dubai Sheema Classic, Hong Kong Vase, Hong Kong Mile, Prix du Jockey Club, Canadian International Stakes plus numerous wins at the Breeders’ Cup.